gdq12/ElectroChemical_FSCV_Analysis_IgorProv6.37/README.md

    - I/J=4th DA concentration
 8) Once the cursors are placed in the desired sections of the timecourse graph, click on the “Calc Voltammograms” button (fig4.4).
 This will calculate the average current pulse for each concentration, create background subtracted pulses and graph each one against the command voltage, which will then be visualized in the bottom left graph.
 9) The maximum current produced at oxidation (~600-800mV) must next be calculated.
 Click on the left bottom graph in the “Calibrator” window so the info panel applies to it (yellow outline) and place the A cursor to the left of the peak and the B cursor to the right of the peak (fig4.5).
-10) In the black outlined box in the bottom right portion of the “Calibrator Window” enter the numerical DA concentration (in µM) in the boxes right under “Known concentration ($\muM$):” text (fig4.6).
+10) In the black outlined box in the bottom right portion of the “Calibrator Window” enter the numerical DA concentration (in µM) in the boxes right under “Known concentration (µM):” text (fig4.6).
 Click on the “Calc Calibration Curve” button right (fig4.7) above the black outlined box and the calibration curve should appear in the panel right to the left of it.
 The sensitivity and the calculated error should also appear within the black outlined box
 11) Outside the “Calibrator” window, duplicate voltammogram and calibration curve graphs should appear along with a table of DA concentration vs current amount.
 These graphs and table can be manipulated as desired for exportation.
 12) Once finished, "Goodbye" can be clicked (fig4.8) to close the Calibrator panel